nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     e.g. `john doe` and `John Doe` are considered the same name and cannot be added as 2 different clients.

-* `CLIENT_TYPE` is **case-senstive**.
+* `CLIENT_TYPE` is **case-sensitive**.
 This is to give greater flexibility to differentiate between different client types that are similar but have different cases.

     e.g. `Health` is different from `hEaLtH` while `Investment` and `Investment` are the same and are considered duplicates